GreptimeTeam/docs/docs/developer-guide/overview.md

 Before diving into each component, let's take a high level view of how the database works.

-- Users can interact with the database via various protocols, such as ingesting data using `InfluxDB`'s line protocol, then exploring the data using SQL or PromQL.
+- Users can interact with the database via various protocols, such as ingesting data using `InfluxDB line protocol`, then exploring the data using SQL or PromQL.
 The `frontend` is the component users or clients connect to and operate, thus hide `datanode` and `metasrv` behind it.
 - Assumes a user uses the HTTP API to insert data into the database, by sending a HTTP request to a `frontend` instance.
 When the `frontend` receives the request, it then parses the request body using